 In the previous post, you came to know about the day we spent in Tosh.
 We talked with the café owner of Blue Heaven and got ourselves the café’s dining hall for sleeping.
 We were given blankets and then I didn’t know when the sleep hit my eyes and I lost in dreams.
 But yes it took a long time.
 The morning in Tosh was on its way with many beautiful memories.

 Morning in Tosh

 The next morning, I woke up at six.
-I came out from the room and moved to the roof.
+I came out of the room and moved to the roof.
 There were some people already sitting there, some were smoking and some were drinking coffee/tea.
 When I moved my eyes around the place, the whole place seemed so heavenly.
-The café was truly a blue heaven.
+The café was truly blue heaven.
 I sat on the chair and kept on staring at the mountains, some of them were covered with snow, and some of them were all green, covered with pine trees.
-I kept on staring at the water fall which was some walking distance away from the hotel.
-I saw the people going for work.
+I kept on staring at the waterfall which was some walking distance away from the hotel.
+I saw the people going to work.
 I saw the sun rays falling on the snow-capped mountains, I saw the shining flash.
-I saw the nature to the closet I have ever been.
+I saw nature to the closet I have ever been to.
 I was all sure this was going to be the best memory of my life.
-The morning in Tosh was so crystal clear and pure that I wanted to treasure every moment of it in best of my memories.
+The morning in Tosh was so crystal clear and pure that I wanted to treasure every moment of it in the best of my memories.